About This Journal

 Additional infrastructural and technical support for publishing the journal through Digital Commons is provided by the Loyola Marymount University William H. Hannon Library

-The Journal of Catholic Education is published in accordance with following Policies.
+The Journal of Catholic Education is published in accordance with following Policies for ethics in publication.

 Please direct questions about submissions, journal policies and procedures, or general inquiries to JCE@nd.edu